jdoleary/Spellmasons/docs/DevLog.md

 - castLocation is still needed for animate for example to animate a circle from the castlocation or to summon a soul unit
 - TODO how to handle refunds / mana

-for prediction I could calculate and effect (and animate for those that draw during predictions). for casting I could calculate and send and then once it comes back from the server it effect()s and animate()s
+for prediction I could cacheSpellInvokation and effect (and animate for those that draw during predictions). for casting I could cacheSpellInvokation and send and then once it comes back from the server it effect()s and animate()s

 - test 1st: